-- Wear casual, loose-fitting clothing that can be stored in a special bag.
-All patients are required to wear a hospital gown. - If your child is the patient, bring a favorite toy. - Any crutches or slings that you already own should be brought with you even if your surgeon says that you do not need them. - Remove all makeup including nail polish and perfumes before you arrive. - Contact lenses (bring your own case), dentures, hearing aids, and wigs will be removed just prior to surgery. - Do NOT bring valuables with you during your stay.
+- Wear casual, loose-fitting clothing that can be folded and stored in a small closet or special bag.
+All patients must wear a hospital gown. - If your child is the patient, bring a favorite toy. - Any crutches or slings that you already own should be brought with you if your surgeon says that you need them - Remove all makeup including nail polish and perfumes before you arrive.
+Your skin needs to be visible to surgical staff so we can provide safe care. - Contact lenses (bring your own case), dentures, hearing aids, and wigs will be removed just prior to surgery.
+Any foreign object is a hazard during surgery.

-Please, no jewelry as it may need to be removed
+Please, no jewelry